 Why do people consider a legal separation in Minnesota?
 Many people believe the myth that a legal separation in Minnesota is cheaper and quicker than a divorce.
 This is often the reason that people consider a legal separation.
 Unfortunately, it’s not typically cheaper or quicker.
 There is a legal proceeding in either case.

-In either case, the court still must determine issues of child custody, child support, spousal maintenance (alimony), and asset and debt division.
+In either case, the Court still must determine issues of child custody, child support, alimony, and asset and debt division.
 The only thing that doesn’t change?
 You and your spouse are still legally married after a legal separation.

-So, in a legal separation you don’t legally divorce your spouse.
-If later down the road you want a divorce for whatever reason, you have to start another legal proceeding to get the divorce.
-This happens in the majority of cases in which there is initially a legal separation.
+So, in a legal separation you don’t divorce your spouse.
+If later down the road you want a divorce, you have to pursue another legal proceeding.
+This happens in the majority of legal separation cases.

-Because of the foregoing, rarely is a legal separation recommended.
-There are a few exception in which a legal separation in Minnesota may be preferred:
+Because of the foregoing, a legal separation is rarely recommended.
+There are a few exceptions, however.

 - At least one spouse has religious reasons for not getting a divorce.
 If one spouse’s religion takes a negative view towards a divorce, a separation may offer a viable alternative.

 - At least one spouse has a financial reason for not getting a divorce.
-This may involve preservation of medical insurance benefits or some other financial incentive that s/he may lose with a divorce but not a separation.
+This may involve preservation of medical insurance benefits or some other financial incentive that he or she may lose with a divorce but not a separation.